Research

 Dispersal and Colonization of Hydrothermal Vent Species

 We investigate dispersal at deep-sea hydrothermal vents by sampling larvae in the plankton, conducting colonization experiments, and collaborating on bio-physical modeling projects.
 We are particularly interested in colonization and succession after seafloor eruptions, and the implications of these processes for community resilience.
 These studies provide insight into the effects of disturbance and help inform policy decisions on mining at vents.
-Recent projects include field studies on the East Pacific Rise, in the western Pacific, and in the Gulf of California.
+A recent project demonstrates that recovery time of vent communities on the East Pacific Rise are much longer than previously predicted (Mullineaux et al. 2020).
 To see photos of vent larvae, check out our online guide to the identification of hydrothermal vent larvae.

 Larval Behavior in Flow

 The larvae of benthic invertebrates behave actively in ways that can alter their transport in oceanic currents and contribute to their settlement into suitable habitat on the seafloor.
 We study these behaviors in the laboratory, using high-speed video synchronously with Particle Image Velocimetry (PIV) to distinguish the larval behaviors from physical transport.
-Recent projects include investigations of larval swimming and diving responses to specific aspects of the turbulent flow structure.
+A recent project, led by Michelle DiBenedetto, demonstrates the ability of larvae to actively 'surf' turbulence to enhance their transport through the water column (DiBenedetto et al. 2025).

 Larval Responses to Environmental Cues